data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the multiplicative inverses.
-The returned array must have the same data type and shape as `x`.
+The returned array must have a floating-point data type determined by {ref}`type-promotion` and must have the same shape as `x`.

 (function-lstsq)=
 ### lstsq()